-- Three hundred (300) first-year students are selected annually. - Only first-choice applicants are considered. - The University considers both school leavers and applicants who have already studied at tertiary institutions. - Compliance with the minimum admission requirements does not guarantee admission to the MBChB programme. - Conditional selection is based on final Grade 11 results. - Candidates must comply with the minimum admission requirements, as indicated on page 2. - Candidates are required to maintain their Grade 11 averages (in terms of which they were conditionally selected) in the final school examination and ensure that their APS does not drop by more than two points. - The conditional selection of candidates is made strictly according to the merit list, and any places that become vacant are filled from the waiting list.
+- Three hundred (300) first-year students are selected annually. - Only first-choice applicants are considered. - The University considers both school leavers and applicants who have already studied at tertiary institutions. - Compliance with the minimum admission requirements does not guarantee admission to the MBChB programme. - Conditional selection is based on final Grade 11 results. - Candidates must comply with the minimum admission requirements, as indicated on page 2. - Candidates are required to maintain their Grade 11 averages (in terms of which they were conditionally selected) in the final school examination and ensure that their APS does not drop by more than two points.

+The conditional selection of candidates is made strictly according to the merit list compiled for the two categories (Open and Designated Group) as indicated under Important faculty-specific information on undergraduate programmes for 2022, and any places that become vacant are filled from the waiting list.